CalfinChoo/Hao/README.md

 # Hao's Platforming Journey
 Open up index.html to play.<br><br>
-This one is for you buddy.
+"This one is for you buddy."

-## Leaderboard
+## Creator Leaderboard
-Feel free to add to it!
 | Name        | Deaths           | Time  |
 | ------------- |:-------------:| -----:|
 | Calvin      | 11 | 2:55 |